RRResident/ES6-plus-features/README.md

 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptors)

 `Object.getOwnPropertyDescriptors()` can be passed an object, the result will be an object that has all own property descriptors of the passed object.
-For more details [check the MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptors), but below is a basic example of how you can access some details of properties of the object:
+Down below is a basic example of how you can access some details of properties of the object:

 ```javascript
 const person = {